Njoroge94/simple_shell/README.md

 # simple_shell
-Creating a simple shell with Mohamed Gedi
+Creating a simple shell with Mohamed Gedi and myself